John Campbell and the Invention of Wyoming

 A new government

 The first job facing Wyoming’s new officials was similar to the work Campbell had done in Virginia—drawing legislative districts and setting up elections.
 Since nearly all the 8,000 or so non-Indians in Wyoming lived along the railroad, the new Territory was divided into five counties, each with its own railroad town.
-Then as now, Cheyenne was in Laramie County; Laramie was in Albany County; Rawlins in Carbon County; Green River City, as it was called, was in Carter County, which was soon renamed Sweetwater County; and Bear River City, later Evanston, was in Uinta County.
+Then as now, Cheyenne was in Laramie County; Laramie was in Albany County; Rawlins in Carbon County; Green River City, as it was called, was in Carter County, which was soon renamed Sweetwater County; and Bear River City, 10 miles southwest of what later became the town of Evanston, was in Uinta County.

 The counties were huge.
 They ran all the way from the south border of the territory to the north.
 Each county, according to its population, would send representatives to the new territorial legislature in Cheyenne.
 The legislature would have thirteen representatives in its House, and nine councilors in its Council, essentially a Senate.
 And the whole territory would elect a delegate to the U.S. Congress who, once he got there, would be able to talk and persuade as he represented Wyoming, but not to vote.
 That right would only come with statehood.

 At that time, however, real power in Wyoming belonged not so much to any government as it did to the Union Pacific Railroad.
 The railroad was the largest private landowner in the territory and the largest non-government employer.

 The railroad owned the towns, too.
 Anyone who wanted to start a store or build a house in town first had to buy the real estate from the railroad.
 However, Campbell and the other territorial officers had been in Cheyenne less than a month when Grenville Dodge, chief engineer for the Union Pacific, offered them each a free town lot.